skanehira/docui/wiki.md

 Selected image id.

 - Attach
-If you want to attach contaienr, please Enter.
+If you want to attach container, please Enter.

 - User
-If you want to attach contaienr, please input user name.
+If you want to attach container, please input user name.

 - Env
 The environment variable setting value can be defined by variables like `$PATH`.